-The major in architectural studies emphasizes skills and knowledge that are fundamental to thinking and writing about building and spaces, as well as to careers and graduate study in architecture, landscape architecture, and urban planning.
-In addition to CAS AH 201, AH 205, and upper-level electives in architectural history and related disciplines, students majoring in architectural studies take drawing (CFA AR 131 or 132) and a second CFA visual arts course, as well as courses in architectural technology and materials, including at least one semester of calculus (CAS MA 121 or 123) and at least one semester of physics (CAS PY 105 or 211).
-The architectural studies major takes advantage of Boston’s vibrant architectural scene and is especially appropriate for students considering graduate study leading to careers in the design professions.
+The major in Architectural Studies emphasizes skills and knowledge that are fundamental to thinking and writing about buildings and spaces, as well as to careers and graduate study in architecture, landscape architecture, and urban planning.
+The major takes advantage of Boston’s vibrant architectural scene and is especially appropriate for students considering graduate study leading to careers in the design professions.

-Students must earn a minimum grade of C in all AH courses taken toward the major or minor.
-For information about majors and minors, see the Director of Undergraduate Studies.
+Students must earn a minimum grade of C in all AH courses taken toward the major.

 The Undergraduate History of Art & Architecture Association is an organization for art history majors and other students interested in the study of art history.
 Activities include discussions, lectures, and museum trips.
 Members also assist at events designed for prospective majors.